divio/no-devops-please/explanation/project-creation.rst

 -----------------------

 The system creates a new repository.
-As an *application developer*, you could in fact have created that repository and everything in it yourself, but in things case, it's created for you.
+As an *application developer*, you could in fact have created that repository and everything in it yourself, but in this case, it's created for you.
 You might even prefer to, and on some platforms you would be required to.
 For now, since the Divio Control Panel can do this for us, let's work with it and consider alternatives later.